-Many people new to bean bags are shocked to discover that their chairs have gone flat have extended periods of regular use.
+Many people new to bean bags are shocked to discover that their bean bag chairs have gone flat have extended periods of regular use.
 What was once a fluffy, round and comfortable chair has become a flat disc about half the size.
 However, this is a universal phenomenon experienced by all bean bags filled with traditional polystyrene beads.
 Fortunately, you can take several steps to prolong the life of your bean bags, and most of them can be refilled once the beads go flat.
 While several bean bag filler alternatives are commonly used, the most comfortable, durable and resilient filler is virgin EPS beads.
+So why do bean bags go flat?

 Bean Bag Compression